01-edu/public/subjects/ai/nlp-scraper/audit/README.md

 ###### Does the structure of the project look like the above?

-###### Does the readme file give an introduction of the project, show the username, describe the feature engineering and show the best score on the leaderboard?
+###### Does the README file give an introduction of the project, show the username, describe the feature engineering and show the best score on the leaderboard?

 ###### Does the environment contain all libraries used and their versions that are necessary to run the code?

-##### Scrapper
+##### Scraper

 ##### There are at least 300 news articles stored in the file system or the database.

-###### Run the scrapper with `python scrapper_news.py` and fetch 3 documents.
-The scrapper is not expected to fetch 3 documents and stop by itself, you can stop it manually. does it run without any error and store the 3 files as expected?
+###### Run the scraper with `python scraper_news.py` and fetch 3 documents.
+The scraper is not expected to fetch 3 documents and stop by itself, you can stop it manually.
+Does it run without any error and store the 3 files as expected?

 ##### Topic classifier